gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

 ### Testing code in merge requests

-It is possible to run end-to-end tests (eventually being run within a [GitLab QA pipeline][gitlab-qa-pipelines]) for a merge request by triggering the `package-and-qa` manual action in the `test` stage, that should be present in a merge request widget (unless the merge request is from a fork).
+It is possible to run end-to-end tests for a merge request, eventually being run in a pipeline in the [`gitlab-qa`](https://gitlab.com/gitlab-org/gitlab-qa/) project, by triggering the `package-and-qa` manual action in the `test` stage (which should be present in a merge request widget, unless the merge request comes from a fork).

 Manual action that starts end-to-end tests is also available in merge requests in [Omnibus GitLab][omnibus-gitlab].